 For such a small village of about 50 houses and a population of approximately 120, Nether Winchendon is a very active community.
 St Nicholas Church lies at its heart and is both a lively church and the village meeting place.

-We're delighted to confirm that the church building is open again, just for private prayer and reflection at this stage.
-See the church page above for more details.
+We're delighted to confirm that the church building is open again for private prayer and reflection.
+There will also be monthly services for villagers only, with the first service being held on Sunday 26th July, with Holy Communion at 9.30am.
+Please see the church page above for more details.

-There is still a food bank box, collected every Tuesday for Aylesbury - this will now be in the phone box - so please try and donate anything on your permitted daily outing
+There is still a food bank box, collected every Tuesday for Aylesbury - this is in the phone box - so please do donate!